Create index in MongoDB

 index_created_1

-Now, We successfully created the index using python.
+Now, we have successfully created the index using Python.

 Example 2:

-In this example, we create an index in descending order in the example collection of myDB database and using python
+In this example, we create an index in descending order in the example collection of myDB database, using Python

 from pymongo import MongoClient